 Stitching issues occur for a variety of reasons.
-These include objects that are too close to the camera, large discrepancies with objects and their positioning, not enough imagery was taken to properly stitch the shot and human error.
+The first are objects that are too close to the camera, which can cause issues.
+These create large discrepancies with objects and their positioning.
+Another issue is not imagery taken to properly stitch the 360 panorama (this leaves gaps and issues).
+Last but not least human error, this one creates the most unique and spectacular issues in a 360 photo.
 The below 360 image was taken with a smartphone to showcase all the various issues that can occur with a single-lens camera.
-As you can see, street lights look like they are from the twilight zone and cars look like they have been cut in half.
-Other strange Google Ghost like phenomena is in the shot as well but there are too many to mention.
+As you can see, street lights look like they are from the twilight zone, and cars look like they have been cut in half.
+Other strange Google Ghost like phenomena is in the shot as well, but there are too many to mention.

 Auto Blurring Technology

-Ever wondered why peoples faces and licence plates are blurred in Google Maps/Street View?
+Ever wondered why peoples faces and licence plates are blurred in Google Maps/Street View photos?
 This is no accident its Google protecting people privacy using an automated system.
-It works well for the most part and is known to make some interesting mistakes.
+It works well for the most part and can make some interesting mistakes.
 According to Google:

 We have developed cutting-edge face and license plate blurring technology that is designed to blur identifiable faces and license plates within Google-contributed imagery in Street View. – Google Street View Policy